 My parents weren’t big on education.
 My father was kicked out of high school and earned a G.E.D. in the Marine Corps.
-My father thought college was a waste of time and money and at first refused to even allow me to attend classes at the nearby community college while I lived under his roof.
-I was supposed to just go out and get a job.
-He finally relented and I was allowed to start taking community college classes after the second semester under the stipulation that I also worked.
+My father thought college was a waste of time and money and, at first, refused even to allow me to attend classes at the nearby community college while I lived under his roof.
+I was supposed to go out and get a job.
+He finally relented, and I was allowed to start taking community college classes after the second semester under the stipulation that I also worked.

 I couldn’t afford to go to a real college.
-Let’s just say my work in high school wasn’t the type that earned scholarships.
-I failed to qualify for any type of grant or student financial assistance.
-I do remember trying to fill out the paperwork for student assistance and it asked about my parent’s finances.
+Let’s say my work in high school wasn’t the type that earned scholarships.
+I failed to qualify for any grant or student financial assistance.
+I remember trying to fill out the paperwork for student assistance, and it asked about my parent’s finances.
 When I asked my father about it, how much he made a year, he told me it was none of my business.

 So I joined the Air Force.
-They promised I would learn a skill in electronics that I then could turn around and use in civilian life.
-They even promised they would help me go to college in my time off so that I could earn an Associates degree.
+They promised I would learn a skill in electronics that I could turn around and use in civilian life.
+They even promised they would help me go to college in my time off to earn an Associates’ degree.

 It certainly wasn’t mine.

 When we went over Ohm’s Law, it was treated as a refresher.
 I was the only one in my class who didn’t already know what Ohm’s law was.
-Worse, I didn’t really understand it even after it was explained to me a number of times.
+Worse, I didn’t really understand it even after it was explained to me several times.

 Electronics was not something I took to naturally.
 Why the Air Force decided to assign me to an electronics career field is a mystery to me.
-I know when I took the aptitude test to see what I was good at and what I was not good at, I scored lowest in electronics.
+When I took the aptitude test to see what I was good at and what I was not good at, I scored lowest in electronics.